Donald Driver: Personal life

-Driver is also the author of three children's books, Quickie Handles a Loss, Quickie Makes the Team, and Quickie Goes to the Big Game.
-The books are based on Driver's bedtime storytelling to his three children, and are sold statewide in Wisconsin through bookstores, participating Goodwill locations, the Packer Pro Shop and on his website.
+Driver is the author of three children's books, Quickie Handles a Loss, Quickie Makes the Team and Quickie Goes to the Big Game.
+The books are based on Driver's bedtime storytelling to his three children, and are sold statewide in Wisconsin.
 He has stated that "Quickie" is a nickname his mother gave him because, when she would chase him around the house, she could never catch him.
-In the Fall of 2013, Driver released his official memoir, Driven, which included many personal stories about both his childhood and career with the Packers that he had never shared before and it made the New York Best Seller list.
+In 2013, Driver released his official memoir, Driven, which included many personal stories about both his childhood and career with the Packers.
 Two weeks after the book's release, it made the New York Times Bestsellers list.
-In the Summer of 2017, Driver released a health and fitness book, The 3D Body Revolution: The Ultimate Workout + Nutrition Blueprint to Get Healthy and Lean, which featured 25 recipes and 36 exercises illustrated with clear step-by-step photos.
+In 2017, Driver released a health and fitness book, The 3D Body Revolution: The Ultimate Workout + Nutrition Blueprint to Get Healthy and Lean, which featured 25 recipes and 36 exercises.
 Following its release, The 3D Body Revolution was featured as a #1 new release in Amazon's exercise injuries and rehabilitation category.

 On February 28, 2012, it was announced that Driver would join the cast of Dancing with the Stars for season 14, paired with professional dance partner Peta Murgatroyd.
 Driver's high energy and athleticism were repeatedly praised by the judges, though Driver was also notorious for not getting a perfect score, until their freestyle, from the judges.
-Driver and Murgatroyd made it all the way to the finale, and despite competitions from fellow finalists William Levy's high fanbase and Katherine Jenkins' consistently high scores, Driver and Murgatroyd were declared winners on the season finale on May 22, 2012.
+Driver and Murgatroyd made it all the way to the finale, and despite competitions from fellow finalists William Levy and Katherine Jenkins, Driver and Murgatroyd were declared winners on the season finale on May 22, 2012.

-On June 15, 2013, Driver received a street in his name and a statue dedicated in his honor.
-The statue is located on the corner of Dousman Street and Donald Driver Way (formerly Pearl Street) in downtown Green Bay.

 In March 2014, Donald Driver created the Donald Driver Driven To Achieve Awards.
-Since then, the Driven to Achieve Awards have honored 18 outstanding recipients and have given away over $1 million.
+Since then, the Driven to Achieve Awards have honored 18 recipients and have given away over $1 million.

 Driver currently splits his time between his home state of Texas and Milwaukee, Wisconsin, purchasing a $3 million Milwaukee loft in 2022 from fellow Wisconsin athlete Jabari Parker.
-He operates a nonprofit called the Donald Driver Foundation in both Wisconsin and Texas and serves as the current cultural ambassador for Milwaukee's Marcus Center for the Performing Arts, in addition to business ventures.
+He operates a nonprofit called the Donald Driver Foundation in both Wisconsin and Texas, and serves as the current cultural ambassador for Milwaukee's Marcus Center for the Performing Arts, in addition to business ventures.